pwn-college/pwn-college.github.io/modules/intro.md

 ## Further Reading

+- An awesome intro series that covers some of the fundamentals from [LiveOverflow](https://www.youtube.com/watch?v=iyAyN3GFM7A&list=PLhixgUqwRTjxglIswKp9mpkfPNfHkzyeN&index=1).
 - Phineas Fisher's [writeup](intro/phisher-hackback.txt) of the hacking team disclosure (discussed in the What is Computer Systems Security video).
 Originally posted on pastebin by Phineas Fisher, but since removed.